Beyond Static Forecasting: Unleashing the Power of World Models for Mobile Traffic Extrapolation: Methods

-MobiWM fuses multimodal environmental context with the state-action dynamics through three complementary mechanisms: \textbf{modality-specific encoding} that extracts compact representations from heterogeneous data formats, \textbf{shared positional encoding} that aligns spatial semantics across modalities, and \textbf{learnable gating} that adaptively controls each modality's contribution to the decoder.
+MobiWM fuses environmental context through modality-specific encoding, shared positional encoding, and learnable gating.
+Each modality has a different data structure; thus, their spatial semantics must be aligned before being used by the decoder.

-\subsubsection{\textbf{Multi-modal Context Encoding}}
+\subsubsection{Multi-modal Context Encoding}

-MobiWM encodes each environmental context: POI and OD flow in meshing-vector-modal, and facility map in image-modal, through a dedicated tokenizer-encoder pipeline.

-For POI, the categorical distribution over $K$ POI types at each grid location forms a tensor $\mathbf{c}^{\mathrm{poi}} \in \mathbb{R}^{S \times S \times K}$, which is processed by a convolutional POI Encoder with multi-scale filters followed by global average pooling. $S$ denotes the number of pixels within the map area, corresponding to the adjustable spatial resolution.
-For OD flow, the time-varying origin-destination matrix $\mathbf{c}^{\mathrm{od}} \in \mathbb{R}^{S \times S \times T}$ captures population mobility patterns across the service area.
-A Flow Tokenizer applies spatial convolutions to extract structural features from each temporal slice, and an OD Encoder aggregates them via cross-attention with a learnable query token to produce a compact representation.
-For the facility map, the building distribution image $\mathbf{c}^{\mathrm{fac}} \in \mathbb{R}^{H_f \times W_f \times 1}$ is encoded by a Visual Tokenizer into multi-scale convolutional feature maps.
-The Facility Encoder extracts representations at three granularities: a fine-grained map, a coarse-grained map aligned with the POI/OD grid, and a global feature vector:
+MobiWM uses three encoders to encode POI, OD flow, and facility maps with different modalities into latent embeddings within a shared condition space.
+The context encoding is denoted as: